 Located right in front of City Hall, the fountains at Civic Center Plaza are almost always on during warmer weather.
 Each in-ground jet sprays intermittently, providing endless fun for kids (and some adults) as they try to "catch" or avoid each spray.
 There are no colorful sprayers or water features but that doesn't seem to detract from the fun.

 There are two spray parks in Collierville--one at W.C.
 Johnson Park and the other at Suggs Park.
 These colorful parks are designed for children 12 and under and their parents.
-These parks are reserved for Collierville residents.
+It's a fun way to cool off by running in the sprinklers and getting wet in a safe environment.
+Don't forget to bring a towel and change of clothes, as they won't be provided for you.

 In addition to thousands of animals, kiddie rides, a playground, and more, the Memphis Zoo also offers some water fun.
 Running through the zoo's Egyptian-themed courtyard is a replica of the Nile River that provides a few inches of wading fun.
 In addition, the Teton Trek exhibit features "geysers" (a.k.a ground fountains) that kids can run through.

-Currently, the splash pad at Peabody Park is the only one at a Memphis city park.
+The splash pad at Peabody Park is one of the best in Memphis.
 It features sprayers and misters of different sizes to accommodate various age ranges.
+It's fun for kids to turn on the water themselves or to step on a spot that releases a fountain of water.
 While the park can get busy on a summer Saturday, there usually isn't too much of a crowd.

 Children's Museum of Memphis